larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/project.md

 The map is a labyrinth with some locations having treasures.
 You are given a list of treasures which you need to collect (in a specified order), starting at a certain position.
-You can move freely move in the labyrinth as far as you want, but some treasures might be unreachable.
+You can freely move in the labyrinth as far as you want, but some treasures might be unreachable.
 To solve this, you can use magic spells to alter the labyrinth in some fixed ways.
 In the game you can move an entire row or column of the labyrinth, but you are free to look at other, simpler alternations as well.
 The goal is to collect all treasures with the minimal number of magic spells used.